 We created a 70-strong team of future change agents from a range of geographies and levels.
 We focused on upskilling and engaging them in the future of work, covering topics such as technological advances and demographic shifts.
 Through an intensive six-month programme of face-to-face workshops, capability diagnostics, focus groups, surveys, and tailored microlearning content we supported the team to become influencers who can actively visualise, design, and drive the organisation’s future.

-The leadership team at Canada Pension Plan (CPPIB) wanted to create a global location flexible workforce, allowing people to “work from anywhere”.
+The leadership team at a Global Institutional Asset Manager wanted to create a global location flexible workforce, allowing people to “work from anywhere”.
 This type of programme was previously unheard of in the industry in part because of the sheer challenges in designing it.

-CPPIB piloted the location flexible work programme and agreed the next steps to ensure the programme’s continued success.
-Once fully embedded, this programme will become a competitive advantage for CPPIB in both attracting and retaining their people.
+The organisation piloted the location flexible work programme and agreed the next steps to ensure the programme’s continued success.
+Once fully embedded, this programme will become a competitive advantage for the Global Institutional Asset Manager in both attracting and retaining their people.